bryce-torres/project_001/README.md

 - I installed a Jupyter kernel
 - I created a notebook file
 - I pushed this commit to the repo

+- I wrote a README.md file
+- I fetched the file from origin into VSCode